-Ginebra’s decision to tweak its starting unit for Game 3 of the PBA Season 49 Governors’ Cup on Friday night proved effective, huge thanks to LA Tenorio.
+Ginebra’s decision to tweak its starting unit for Game 3 of the PBA Season 49 Governors’ Cup on Friday night proved effective, thanks to LA Tenorio.

-“Tulad nang sinasabi ko, I’m always ready whenever Coach calls my name — whether as a starter, off the bench, three minutes, two minutes,” Tenorio said moments after the Game 3 win at the SMART Araneta Coliseum.
+“Tulad ng sinasabi ko, I’m always ready whenever Coach calls my name — whether as a starter, off the bench, three minutes, two minutes,” Tenorio said moments after the Game 3 win at the SMART Araneta Coliseum.

-But that actually benefitted the seasoned combo guard, too.
+But that actually benefited the seasoned combo guard, too.
 Ahanmisi went on to finish as their second-leading scorer with 16 points — a point shy of equaling his total points in the previous two matches — and eight rebounds.

 Tenorio’s inclusion to the starters was actually just a part of their changes, the other being Joe Devance’s return into the rotation from a minor leg injury.